frew saddle biv

 Frew Biv is in reasonably good condition currently.
 It was repiled in 2003/ 4 by DOC, and repainted in March 2013.
 DOC replaced the tie downs at some point, running the end one through the structure instead of over the roof.
 When we visited in October 2018 there was water pooling on the end mattress.
 Not sure if there is a roof leak or the water had blown in the window which was not properly fastened.
 There were about 20 plastic containers, and other garbage left piling up.
 Seems people feel this is OK, but it has an encouraging effect to leave the place messy.
 Please cart your containers, batteries, and used gas canisters out.

 Sir Robert Hut can be accessed via the Hokitka basin and Steadman Creek.
 Follow the poles from the Saddle down into the Hokitka, and the River down to Steadman Creek.
 Head up the ridge on the TR of Steadman Creek onto Homeward Ridge.
 This is a straightforward climb in good conditions.
-Continue down Homeward Ridge to the 1440m contour line (around 1449130E/ 5231595N (BV19 491 316)) and drop East down a steep side spur into the Sir Robert catchment.
+Continue down Homeward Ridge to the 1440m contour line (around 1449130E/ 5231595N (BV19 491 316)) and drop East down a side-spur into the Sir Robert catchment.
 The spur flattens briefly at the 1250m mark.
-Drop SE here into the gut below and follow this down through a band of small ribbonwod to where it becomes a small creek.
+Drop into the gut on its TR and follow this down through a band of small ribbonwod to where it becomes a small creek.
 This cascades over some rocky steps into a larger side-creek below.
 The steps can be downclimbed or skirted without too much difficulty.
 Once in the main side-creek, continue down 200 or so metres to its confluence with Sir Robert Creek, and head upstream on the TL.
 The entrance to the Hut is around 400m up from the side-creek and is cairned and cruise-taped.
 Allow 4-5 hours for the journey from Frew Saddle Biv to Sir Robert Hut.
 Steadman Saddle very steep and unstable on the Sir Robert side and is not recommended as a route to the Hut.
 Ice axes and possibly crampons may be necessary in winter and early spring for the descent off Homeward Ridge.
 There is also a moderate avalanche risk on this section following heavy snowfalls.

 The Mathias Pass crossing is very straightforward from the Biv and involves dropping into the Hokitika basin and heading directly up the riverbed.
 Exit the basin around the 1320m contour and climb straight up the tussock faces 140 vertical metres to the Pass.
 The upper basin of Canyon Creek is easy travel down to the 1000m contour.
 The old Dobson bench track sidles above the TL of the Creek from this point, but has fallen away in places and is not worth trying to follow.
 Travel instead along the tussock benches on the TR and wade the gorge in the lower section of the Creek.
 The lower section of the gorge is only negotiable when flows are low.
 The alternative is to climb out of the Creek up a side-creek on the TR to the 1500 contour line on the NE ridge of Monarch Hill.
 Drop down the ridge from here to the Mathias/ Canyon Creek confluence.
 Allow around five hours for the journey from Frew Biv to Canyon Creek Biv in good conditions.